xraypy/xraylarch/_sources/developers.txt

 ============================
-Larch for Developers
+Programming with Larch
 ============================

-This chapter describes details of Larch language for developers and programmers wanting to extend Larch.
-This document will assume you have some familiarity with Python.
+This chapter describes some of the key concepts for programming with Larch.
+Larch is a fairly complete programming language for data analysis, but it is sometimes desirable to extend Larch with new functionality.
+There are three main ways to do this.
+First, ``modules`` are files of Larch or Python code that can be imported and used from Larch to provide new functionality.
+Second, ``plugins`` are specially written modules that can be used to add built-in functions that can more closely interact with the Larch interpreter.

+The reader is assumed to be familiar with computer programming, and to have some exposure to working with Larch and or Python.
+While primarily aimed at developers and advanced users, Larch (and Python) makes such developments easy enough that neither extensive effort no extensive training are required.

 .. _python_diffs_section:

 Differences between Larch and Python
 =============================================

-Larch is very similar to Python but there are some very important differences, especially for someone familiar with Python.
-These differences are not because we feel Python is somehow inadequate or imperfect, but because Larch is a domain-specific-language.
-It is really something of an implementation detail that Larch's syntax is so close to Python.
+Larch is based on and very similar to Python, but there are some very important differences that need to be noted, especially for those familiar with Python.
+These differences are not here because we feel Python is somehow inadequate or imperfect, but because Larch is intended as a domain-specific-language.
+The fact that Larch's syntax is so close to Python is really something of an implementation detail, so straying from the "purity" of Python shouldn't be seen as an allegation of imperfection on either Larch's or Python's parts -- they have different goals.
 The principle differences with Python are:

   1. Using 'end*' instead of significant white-space for code blocks.
   2. Groups versus Modules